datacraft-dsc/DEPs/12/README.md

 * Data Assets and Algorithms are Entities.
 * Publishers, Consumers and Service Providers are Agents.
-* Publishing and invoking services are Activities.
+* Publishing and invoking Operations are Activities.

 Comparing a colloquial statement with the canonical Provenance definition: